-Securities are removed from the Parent Index that do not meet certain ESG criteria, including those that:
+Securities are removed from the Parent Index that do not meet certain ESG criteria, including those that are:

-- are involved in severe and very severe controversies relating to the environment, human rights, corruption or labour rights; - have ongoing involvement in controversial weapons, nuclear weapons, civilian firearm production or tobacco cultivation and production; - have involvement over a specific threshold in industries (as set out in the minimum standards for EU PAB) or in certain industries as determined by the Index Administrator to be industries with a high potential for negative environmental, health and/or social impact.
-These include, but are not limited to: - Coal mining and power generation; - Fossil fuel production, servicing, exploration, distribution, or power generation; - Oil sands production; - Civilian firearms distribution: - o Tobacco related products; and - Military weapons; - are assigned an ISS ESG rating of D- or below; and - have a significant negative impact on United Nations SDG 12 (Responsible Consumption & Production), SDG 13 (Climate Action), SDG 14 (Life Below Water) and SDG 15 (Life on Land).
+- Involved in severe and very severe controversies relating to the environment, human rights, corruption or labour rights; - Have any involvement in controversial weapons, nuclear weapons, civilian firearm production or tobacco cultivation and production: - Have involvement over a specific threshold in industries (as set out in the minimum standards for EU PAB) or in certain industries as determined by the Index Administrator to be industries with a high potential for negative environmental, health and/or social impact.
+These include, but are not limited to: - Coal mining and power generation: - o Fossil fuel production, servicing, exploration, distribution or power generation; - Oil sands production; - o Civilian firearms distribution; - Tobacco related products; and - o Military weapons; - Are assigned an ISS ESG rating below a certain threshold; and - Have a significant negative impact on United Nations SDG 12 (Responsible Consumption & Production), SDG 13 (Climate Action), SDG 14 (Life Below Water), SDG 15 (Life on Land).

 Please note that companies which cannot be evaluated on these criteria due to missing or insufficient data are also excluded.
-Furthermore, constituents must also meet certain eligibility and liquidity criteria to be eligible for inclusion.